Constellation Clears Final DOJ Hurdle In $16.4B Calpine Takeover To Build America’s Largest Power Fleet

 Add us onAdd us on Google

-Constellation (CEG) on Friday said that it has cleared the final regulatory step to complete the $16.4 billion acquisition of Calpine Corporation announced earlier this year.
+Constellation (CEG) on Friday said that it has cleared the final regulatory step to complete the $16.4 billion acquisition of Calpine Corporation announced earlier this year in a bid to create the country’s largest power fleet.

 Share